TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-software-nodecrash-guestos-ubuntu-noend.md

 <!--rcaDescription-->
 ### **Root Cause**
-> This unexpected occurrence was caused by a crash in the VMs operating system due to due to internal checks in the virtual machine that caused the deployment to be terminated.
+> This unexpected occurrence was caused by a crash in the VMs operating system due to internal checks in the virtual machine that caused the deployment to be terminated.
 >
 > To avoid potential memory and disk data corruption, the guest operating system stops execution when it detects a serious error condition.
 This condition can occur for many different reasons, including the following:
 >